The Liberty of Norton Folgate: Reception

 Critical reception to The Liberty of Norton Folgate was highly positive, with most critics hailing it as Madness' best album in their thirty-year career.
 The Financial Times, in a five-star review, lauded that "[at] a stage of life when they might be endlessly revisiting "Our House" and "Baggy Trousers" on the 1980s nostalgia circuit, the much-loved ska-pop band, 30 years after their debut, have ripped up the form book and delivered a knockout album."
 The BBC described it as a "magnificent magnum opus" and "the most sophisticated and satisfying album of their career."
-Uncut and Mojo both gave the album four out of five stars, with Uncut stating it as "refreshingly, unexpectedly excellent" and "everything seems to gel – the arrangements are the best ever."
+Uncut and Mojo both gave the album four out of five stars, with Uncut calling the concept album "refreshingly, unexpectedly excellent", and observing that "everything seems to gel – the arrangements are the best ever."

-Online music magazine musicOMH said it "may just be the best thing they have ever recorded" and "it is everything you would expect of Madness and more."
+Online music magazine MusicOMH said it "may just be the best thing they have ever recorded" and "it is everything you would expect of Madness and more."

 The Word described it as "Peter Ackroyd writing for the Kinks, it's Sherlock Holmes in Albert Square, it's a Mike Leigh movie of Parklife, it's Passport To Pimlico meets Brick Lane, and it is Madness's masterpiece."

 The album also made 3rd and 9th place, respectively, in the BBC's and Mojos "Best albums of 2009" lists (category rock & pop).